 Notice the essential difference between the investment and financing decisions.
 When the firm invests, it acquires real assets, which are then used to produce the firm's goods and services.
 The firm finances its investment in real assets by issuing financial assets to investors.
-A share of stock is a financial asset, which has value as a capital budgeting or capital expenditure (CAPEX) decision Decision to invest in tangible or intangible assets.

-financing decision
+A share of stock is a financial asset, which has value as a claim on the firm's real assets and on the income that those assets will produce.
+A bank loan is a financial asset also.
+It gives the bank the right to get its money back plus interest.
+If the firm's operations can't generate enough income to repay the bank, financing decision real assets financial assets